nandini-gangrade/Hexaware-Training/DAY13/Git-Github.md

    - Git ensures data integrity by using cryptographic hashes to uniquely identify each commit and file within the repository.
 This guards against corruption or tampering of repository contents.

 Overall, Git provides a robust and flexible platform for managing version control, enabling developers to track changes, collaborate effectively, and maintain the integrity of their projects over time.

+## Six key principles to remember when committing changes

+1. **Logical Commit:**
+   - Make each commit a logical unit of change that represents a single, focused improvement or fix.
+Avoid bundling unrelated changes together in a single commit, as it makes it harder to understand the purpose and impact of each commit.

+2. **Small Commit:**
+   - Break down your changes into small, manageable chunks and commit them incrementally.
+Small commits make it easier to review, revert, and integrate changes, leading to a more efficient and reliable development process.

+3. **Multiple Commits:**
+   - If you're working on multiple features or fixes simultaneously, commit each change separately.
+This allows you to maintain a clear and granular version history, making it easier to track the progress of individual tasks and collaborate with others.

+4. **Save Point:**
+   - Commit early and commit often.
+Treat each commit as a "save point" for your work, capturing your progress at regular intervals.
+This minimizes the risk of losing changes and provides a safety net in case something goes wrong.

+5. **Always Commit When Code Works:**
+   - Commit your changes as soon as they are functional and tested.
+Waiting too long to commit increases the chances of introducing errors or losing track of changes.
+By committing when your code works, you ensure that your commits represent stable, reliable snapshots of your project.

+6. **Good Messages:**
+   - Write clear, descriptive commit messages that explain the purpose and context of each change.
+A good commit message provides valuable information to future maintainers and reviewers, helping them understand why the change was made and how it affects the codebase.

+Following these principles when committing changes to your version control system promotes clarity, consistency, and collaboration within your development team, ultimately leading to a more efficient and reliable software development process.